treilly94/fresh8-exercise/README.md

 ### event_generator
 The event generator takes the following runtime arguments:
 * -n Number of files
+    * Defaults to 1
 * -i Number of seconds between files
+    * Defaults to 1
 * -b Number of events in a file
+    * Defaults to 1
 * -o Output directory
+    * Defaults to the cwd /data/
 * -h Help (Optional)

 And can be run in the following ways